 Retelling the story:

 All the tales are informative to kids, as being new to the world; they may know almost nothing about life in the world.
 Stories help children to picture the plot and characters.
-It shows the kids to be innovative and make them dynamic thoughts and activity.
-Raises the energy for reading texts to discover stories, reread it.
+It shows the kids to be innovative and make them dynamic thoughts and activities.
+Raises the energy for reading texts to discover stories, reread them.